brianaddicks/aap-gke/README.md

 ### Create a Catalog

-The catalog directory already has a working definiton for the AAP operator.
+The catalog directory in this repo has a working definiton for the AAP operator.
 It currently includes the following bundle versions.

 * 2.5-883